TheCodingDad-TisonK/TheCodingDad-TisonK/README.md

 ## 🛠 What I Build

 ### 🚜 Farming Simulator Mods
-- Mostly scripts based on realism and economy systems
+- Scripts based on realism and simple systems
 - Gameplay balanced and realism based mods
 - Tools and utility mods